Blog posts for tags/memory

 Implementation

-In order to get these values (USS, PSS and swap) we need to pass through the whole process address space.
-This usually requires higher user privileges and is considerably slower than getting the "usual" memory metrics via Process.memory_info(), which is probably the reason why tools like ps and top show RSS/VMS instead of USS.
-A big thanks goes to the Mozilla team which figured out all this stuff on Windows and OSX, and to Eric Rahm who put the PRs for psutil together (see #744, #745 and #746).
-For those of you who don't use Python and would like to port the code on other languages here's the interesting parts:
+To get these values (uss, pss and swap) we need to walk the whole process address space.
+This usually requires higher privileges and is considerably slower than Process.memory_info(), which is probably why tools like ps and top show RSS/VMS instead of USS.
+A big thanks goes to the Mozilla team for figuring this out on Windows and macOS, and to Eric Rahm who put the psutil PRs together (see PR-744, PR-745 and PR-746).
+If you don't use Python and want to port the code to another language, here are the interesting parts:

 Memory type percent

-After reorganizing process memory APIs I decided to add a new memtype parameter to Process.memory_percent().
-With this it is now possible to compare a specific memory type (not only RSS) against the total physical memory.
+After reorganizing the process memory APIs (PR-744), I added a new memtype parameter to Process.memory_percent().
+You can now compare a specific memory type (not only RSS) against the total physical memory.
 E.g.

 >>> psutil.Process().memory_percent(memtype='pss')